Installing R

 Introduction

 This course makes use of R and RStudio, as well as the command line.
-The goal of these notes is to help you install R and Rstudio and, if you use a Windows machine, to install Ubuntu.
+The goal of these notes is to help you install them both.
 If you have any issues, let’s resolve them in advance so that you can make the most of our time together!
 The goal here is to ensure that your computer is set up for the rest of the course.
-If you can’t complete these steps, please email Mete and Zoë as soon as possible.

 Installing R & RStudio